Affordable Counseling Program Interns

 Megan Thomson

-I enjoy working with adults facing anxiety, depression, relationship struggles, OCD, life transitions (including prenatal and postpartum), and spiritual issues.
-Outside the counseling room, I am usually out exploring the beautiful state of Colorado with my family, connecting deeply with friends, or reading with my cat on my lap.
+I enjoy working with adults facing anxiety, depression, relationship struggles, trauma (including CPTSD), OCD, life transitions (including prenatal and postpartum), and spiritual issues.
+Outside the counseling room, I enjoy being with my community, dancing, learning, gardening, and spending time with my three young children.

 Emily Warner